LEDIG STILLING VED UNIVERSITETET I AGDER

 The University of Agder has more than 1400 employees and 13 000 students.
 This makes us one of the largest workplaces in Southern Norway.
 Our staff research, teach and disseminate knowledge from a variety of academic fields.
 Co-creation of knowledge is our common vision.
 We offer a broad range of study programmes in many fields.
 We are situated at two modern campuses in Kristiansand and Grimstad respectively.

 We are an open and inclusive university marked by a culture of cooperation.
 The aim of the university is to further develop education and research at a high international level.

-A prerequisite for employment is that the candidate is to be admitted to UiA’s PhD programme at the Faculty of Engineering and Science with specialisation in ICT.
+A prerequisite for employment is that the candidate is to be admitted to UiA’s PhD programme at the Faculty of Engineering and Science, Specialisation in Engineering Sciences.